yl2811-cmd/Showheel/wwwroot/story-engl.md

 The sound was the first to change.
 Anna's ears grew accustomed to something special in the sky: vastness.
 At three thousand meters, sound scatters in all directions, nothing bounces it back.
 The wind doesn't bounce back and forth between two walls—it passes right by you and keeps going and going until you can't hear anything anymore.
 Anna experienced that shock when her ears first flew out of the canyon—the cliffs on both sides suddenly disappeared, the echo vanished, and her ears suddenly felt "empty."
 That emptiness later became a habit.
 Every sound she heard in the sky was one-way—it never looked back.
 Now her ears are filled with echoes again.
 Eagle's Nest Workshop sits atop a short, vertical cliff face on the upper part of the slope—sound scatters from the opposite slope, not simply bouncing back and forth, but spreading and layering along the gentle slope, becoming a warm reverberation.
-The hammering sounds from the valley floor, the winch sounds of the elevator, the low-frequency breathing of the windmills—they all rise up the slope, becoming weaker and more indistinct with each level, until at Eagle's Nest's height, they become a unified texture where individual sound sources are indistinguishable—"the valley floor is at work."
+The hammering sounds from the valley floor, the winch sounds of the elevator, the low-frequency breathing of the windmills—they all rise up the slope, becoming weaker and more indistinct with each level, until at Eagle's Nest's height they become a unified texture where individual sound sources are indistinguishable—"the valley floor is at work."
 Anna's ears remember that this phenomenon doesn't exist in the sky—sounds only speak once, and then they're gone.
 She didn't realize that this difference itself was a signal.
 She just felt that things she was hearing lately were getting noisier.

 Last time
 Edmund said one day that he wanted to go up and take a look.
 It was a good day.
 He had spent the entire previous day in bed, and Miriam had brought him water three times.
 But this morning he sat up, dressed himself, and went to the door.
-The morning mist in Atheria had not yet completely dissipated—the sun was just peeking over the eastern cliffs, its light a pale, slanting yellow, like that of late winter or early spring.
+The morning mist in Atheria had not yet completely dissipated—the sun was just peeking over the eastern cliffs, its light a pale yellow, like the slanting rays of late winter or early spring.
 "Let's go?" he said.
 Anna paused for half a second before realizing what he was saying.
 The boat Joren had borrowed.
 Not the No. 3 that Edmund had borrowed before—that one had been sent to the northern route.
 Joren's boat was an older, slower, smaller short-haul vessel.
 A piece of wood on the deck was warped.
 As Edmund walked onto the deck, he grabbed the railing—the position where he had spent his entire life finding his balance on deck—but this time he gripped it for half a second longer than before.